Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * If your application is CPU-bound (computation heavy), increase RAM
 * Timeout: default 3 seconds, maximum is 900 seconds (15 minutes)

+### Amazon Aurora

+* Aurora is a proprietary technology(not open sourced) from AWS
+* PostgreSQL and MySQL are both supported as Aurora DB (that means your drivers will work as if Aurora was a Postgres or MySQL database)
+* Aurora is "AWS cloud optimized" and claims 5x performance improvement over MySQL on RDS, over 3x the performance of Postgres on RDS
+* Aurora storage automatically grows in increments of 10GB, up to 128 TB
+* Aurora can have 15 replicas while MySQL has 5, and the replication process is faster (sub 10 ms replica lag)
+* Failover in Aurora is instantaneous.
+It’s HA (High Availability) native.
+* Aurora costs more than RDS (20% more) – but is more efficient
+* Not in the free tier

+#### Aurora High Availability and Read Scaling

+* 6 copies of your data across 3 AZ:
+    * 4 copies out of 6 needed for writes
+    * 3 copies out of 6 need for reads
+    * Self healing with peer-to-peer replication
+    * Storage is striped across 100s of volumes
+* One Aurora Instance takes writes (master)
+* Automated failover for master in less than 30 seconds
+* Master + up to 15 Aurora Read Replicas serve reads
+* Support for Cross Region Replication

+#### Features

+* Automatic failover
+* Backup and Recovery
+* Isolation and security
+* Industry compliance
+* Push-button scaling
+* Automated Patching with Zero Downtime
+* Advanced Monitoring
+* Routine Maintenance
+* Backtrack: restore data at any point of time without using backups

+#### Aurora Fault Tolerance and Aurora Replicas

+* Fault tolerance across 3 AZs
+* Single logical volume
+* Aurora Replicas scale-out read requests
+* Up to 15 Aurora Replicas with `sub-10ms` replica lag
+* Aurora Replicas are independent endpoints
+* Can `promote` Aurora Replica to be a new primary or create new primary
+* Set priority (tiers) on Aurora Replicas to control order of promotion
+* Can use `Auto Scaling` to add replicas

+#### Custom Endpoints

+* Define a subset of Aurora Instances as a Custom Endpoint
+* Example: Run analytical queries on specific replicas
+* The Reader Endpoint is generally not used after defining Custom Endpoints

+#### Aurora Serverless

+* Automated database instantiation and auto- scaling based on actual usage
+* Good for infrequent, intermittent or unpredictable workloads
+* No capacity planning needed
+* Pay per second, can be more cost-effective

+#### Global Aurora

+* Aurora Cross Region Read Replicas:
+    * Useful for disaster recovery
+    * Simple to put in place
+* Aurora Global Database (recommended):
+    * 1 Primary Region (read / write)
+    * Up to 5 secondary (read-only) regions, replication lag is less than 1 second
+    * Up to 16 Read Replicas per secondary region
+    * Helps for decreasing latency
+    * Promoting another region (for disaster recovery) has an RTO of < 1 minute
+    * Typical cross-region replication takes less than 1 second

+#### Aurora Multi-Master

+* All nodes allow reads/writes
+* **Available for MySQL only**
+* Up to four read/write nodes
+* **Single Region only**
+* Cannot have cross-Region replicas
+* Can work with active-active and active-passive workloads
+* Can restart read/write DB instance without impacting other instances

+#### Aurora Serverless

+* Capacity seamlessly scales up and down
+* Each Aurora Capacity Unit (ACU) is 2 GB of memory plus CPU
+* Use Cases
+    * Infrequently used applications
+    * New applications
+    * Variable workloads
+    * Unpredictable workloads
+    * Development and test databases
+    * Multi-tenant applications

+#### Aurora Machine Learning

+* Enables you to add ML-based predictions to your applications via SQL
+* Simple, optimized, and secure integration between Aurora and AWS ML services
+* Supported services
+    * Amazon SageMaker (use with any ML model)
+    * Amazon Comprehend (for sentiment analysis)
+* You don’t need to have ML experience
+* Use cases: fraud detection, ads targeting, sentiment analysis, product recommendations

+#### Aurora Database Cloning

+* Create a new Aurora DB Cluster from an existing one
+* Faster than snapshot & restore
+* The new DB cluster uses the same cluster volume and data as the original but will change when data updates are made
+* Very fast & cost-effective
+* Useful to create a "staging" database from a "production" database without impacting the production database

+#### RDS & Aurora Security

+* At-rest encryption:
+    * Database master & replicas encryption using AWS KMS – must be defined as launch time
+    * If the master is not encrypted, the read replicas cannot be encrypted
+    * To encrypt an un-encrypted database, go through a DB snapshot & restore as encrypted
+* In-flight encryption: TLS-ready by default,use the AWS TLS root certificates client-side
+* IAM Authentication: IAM roles to connect to your database (instead of username/pw)
+* Security Groups: Control Network access to your RDS / Aurora DB
+* No SSH available except on RDS Custom
+* Audit Logs can be enabled and sent to CloudWatch Logs for longer retention

+#### Aurora Backups

+* Aurora backups are continuous and incremental so you can quickly restore to any point within the backup retention period
+* For Amazon Aurora DB clusters, the default backup retention period is one day regardless of how the DB cluster is created
+* You can't disable automated backups on Aurora.
+The backup retention period for Aurora is managed by the DB cluster
+* You can also use AWS Backup to manage backups of Amazon Aurora DB clusters
+* You can also take DB cluster snapshots which capture a snapshot of the entire DB cluster
+* Manual snapshots aren't subject to the backup retention period and do not expire
+* For very long-term backups, you can export snapshot data to Amazon S3
+* With Amazon Aurora, you can copy automated backups or manual DB cluster snapshots
+* You can copy a snapshot within the same AWS Region, you can copy a snapshot across AWS Regions, and you can copy shared snapshots
+* Amazon RDS deletes automated backups in several situations:
+    * At the end of their retention period
+    * When you disable automated backups for a DB cluster
+    * When you delete a DB cluster
+* If you want to keep an automated backup for a longer period, copy it to create a manual snapshot

 ### DynamoDB

 * Fully Managed Highly available with replication across 3 AZ